OzzyProjects/ip_domain_locator/README.md

 **there is only one rule : minimum one space between each token** or the parser will fail to treat expression.

-**Above one token or more, the logical expression has to be a single quotes string**
+**Above one token or more, the logical expression has to be a single quoted string**

-+[Here is a non-exhaustive list of options that might be used to make your research more accurate :]
+<ins>Here is a non-exhaustive list of options that might be used to make your research more accurate :</ins>

 --filter|-s [expression]  : filter based on complex logical expression to target only some domain names